Tiliqua rugosa: Olfaction

 The sense of smell is crucial for this species avoidance behaviours.
 Living in bush lands that are so prone to fire means skinks have to easily be able to detect smoke.
 During studies, it was proven that T. rugosa engaged in more active behaviour such as pacing and tongue flicking in the presence of smoke.
 Scientists have concluded that fires are detected by their olfactory senses.

 Visual perception

 It has been discovered that bobtail lizards maintain the ability to navigate home when displaced from their home range.
 This remarkable ability is due to visual cues from light polarisation and ferromagnetic detection, forming a sort of "celestial compass" that provides the lizard a sense of direction when coming back home.
 However, this ability only persists until about 800 metres out of the home range, and further displacement distances means the skink is too far away to navigate.

 Conservation status

 Under the IUCN Red List, Tiliqua rugosa is categorised as Least Concern.
+They are a protected species in Australia and can only be exported lawfully under a federal permit, but their import into and trade between other countries is not commonly illegal.
 Its population is stable and for the most part there are no significant threats.
 However, the subspecies T. r. konowi, located on Rottnest island, is considered Vulnerable.